molovo/archive/_posts/2013-12-05-never-stop-doing.md

 You may have noticed I've been releasing a lot of new work recently.
 Two apps in two months isn't bad going, and I'm pretty pleased with myself.

-The first, [Chatter](http://chatter.li), was a blot out of the blue.
+The first, <del><a href="http://chatter.li" data-proofer-ignore>Chatter</a></del>(edit: now offline), was a blot out of the blue.
 I wanted comments on my portfolio, and there wasn't anything out there that would meet my needs.
 (Disqus, eurgh).
 Since this site is built with Jekyll, and as such I have no database, I needed something off-site, and I figured there were a lot of other people looking for the same thing, so I built it.

 Then Chatter took off, and I needed to write some docs for it.
 I started off building static HTML pages and placing them within the apps routing system.
 It was taking ages, and I wasn't happy with the results, so I started looking for something that could make it easier.
 There wasn't anything, so I built it.
-It's called [docci](http://docci.co).
+It's called <del><a href="http://docci.co" data-proofer-ignore>Docci</a></del>(edit: now offline).

 Before I started building the apps above, I was really unhappy with my work.
 It had been a while since I'd done anything other than client work, and as a result I wasn't trying new things.
 I was coasting.
 I was growing stale.